cleancoders/c3kit-apron/SCHEMA.md

 ## Coercion

-Assume we were given the data below, and told the data represents a `point`.
+Assume we were given the data below, with the assertion that the data represents a `point`.

 ``` clojure
 (def data {:kind :point